Skip to Content

 from $3.50

 Common Cattail Sedge is an attractive sedge that is a host plant to 11 species of butterflies and moths in our area (Illinoiswildflowers.info), including the critically impaired Macoun’s artic (mnfi.anr.msu.edu).
 Many wetland birds feed on the seeds or spikelets, including ducks, rails, sandpipers, and quite a few more (illinoiswildflower.info).
 This sedge prefers wetter areas and would be great for shadier rain gardens.
-Common Cattail Sedge is considered critically imperiled in Michigan, so why not give it a try (mnfi.anr.msu.edu).
+Common Cattail Sedge is considered critically imperiled in Michigan, so while you may not be preserving the plant that was once here, you are creating habitat for all of the species that may need it for survival (mnfi.anr.msu.edu).

 Photo credit: Doug McGrady